bamler-lab/constriction/README.md

   essentially the same compression effectiveness as ANS Coding but operates as a queue ("first in first out"), which makes it preferable for autoregressive models.
-- **Chain Coding:** an experimental new entropy coder that combines the (net) effectiveness of stream codes with the locality of symbol codes; it is meant for experimental new compression approaches that perform joint inference, quantization, and bits-back coding in an end-to-end optimization.
+- **Chain Coding:** an experimental new entropy coder that combines the (net) effectiveness of stream codes with the locality of symbol codes (for details, see Section&nbsp;4.3 in [this paper](https://arxiv.org/pdf/2201.01741)]); it admits experimental new compression techniques that perform joint inference, quantization, and bits-back coding in an end-to-end optimization.
 This experimental coder is mainly provided to prove to ourselves that the API for encoding and decoding, which is shared across all stream coders, is flexible enough to express complex novel tasks.
 - **Huffman Coding:** a well-known symbol code, mainly provided here for teaching purpose;
   you'll usually want to use a stream code like ANS or Range Coding instead since symbol codes can have a considerable overhead on the bitrate, especially in the regime of low